Shugart Associates: Beginnings

-Alan Shugart, after a distinguished career at IBM and a few years at Memorex, decided to strike out on his own in 1973; after gathering venture capital, he started Shugart Associates.
+After a distinguished career at IBM and a few years at Memorex, Alan Shugart decided to strike out on his own in 1973.
+After gathering venture capital, he started Shugart Associates.
 The original business plan was to build a small-business system (similar to the IBM 3740) dealing with the development of various major components, including floppy disk drives and printers.
 After two years, Shugart had exhausted his startup money and had no product to show for it.
 The board then wanted to focus on the floppy disk drive, but Shugart wished to continue the original plan.
 Official company documents state that Shugart quit, but he himself claims that he was fired by the venture capitalists.
 Shugart went on with Finis Conner to found Shugart Technology in 1979, which was later renamed to Seagate Technology in response to a legal challenge by Xerox.

-The 5 1/4-inch floppy disk drive was introduced by Shugart in September 1976 as the Shugart SA-400 Minifloppy (Shugart's trademarked brand name) at an OEM price of $390 for the drive and $45 for ten diskettes.
-The SA-400 and related models became the company's best selling products, with shipments of up to 4000 drives per day.
+The 5 1/4-inch floppy disk drive was introduced by Shugart in September 1976 as the Shugart SA400 Minifloppy (Shugart's trademarked brand name) at an OEM price of $390 for the drive and $45 for ten diskettes.
+The SA400 and related models became the company's best selling products, with shipments of up to 4000 drives per day.

-The original SA-400 was single-sided with 35-tracks and used FM (single density) recording.
+The original SA400 was single-sided with 35-tracks and used FM (single density) recording.
 It could be used on either hard- or soft-sector floppy controllers and was specified at 80.6 kB with a soft sectored controller.
 The drive became the basis of the disk system on the Radio Shack TRS-80 Model I, Apple II, and many other early microcomputers.

 Late 1970s

 Xerox announced acquisition of Shugart Associates in August 1977 and completed its purchase that December at a price of about $41 million.

-The 440 kilobyte SA450, a double sided double density 5¼-inch full height floppy disk drive was announced in December 1977 at $450.
+The 440 kilobyte SA450, a double-sided double-density 5¼-inch full height floppy disk drive was announced in December 1977 at $450.

 In 1979, Shugart Associates introduced the "Shugart Associates System Interface" (SASI) to the computing world; the interface subsequently evolved into SCSI (Small Computer System Interface).
 The first standard process completed in 1986 with ANSI standard X3.131-1986 (popularly known as SCSI-1) as the result.
 Larry Boucher led the SASI engineering team; he and several of the engineers who worked on SASI left in 1981 to found host adapter maker Adaptec.

 Also in 1979, Shugart Associates introduced the SA-1000, a series of hard disk drives that kept as many mechanical, electrical and formatting similarities as possible with its floppy-drive counterparts.
 Their physical dimensions, including mounting holes, were the same as an 8-inch floppy drive, making them some of the earliest hard drives compatible with a floppy drive form factor.
 By 1983, Shugart Associates had shipped over 100,000 such drives.